The CSFTA Constitution and bylaws

 10.3 718 723

-*The competitor may not leave the firing line, but a replacement gun may be given to him/ her and the faulty gun etc. removed from the course.
-The replacement rifle will be tested over the chronograph at the earliest opportunity.
-If the competitor’s partner(s) are in agreement he/she may continue by sharing a rifle with one or more of them.
+*The competitor may not leave the firing line, but a replacement rifle may be given to them and the faulty rifle removed from the course.
+The replacement rifle shall be tested over the chronograph at the earliest opportunity if it has not already been tested.
+If the competitor’s shooting partner(s) are in agreement, they may continue by sharing a rifle with one or more of them.

 DISPUTES

-• If a target is in dispute after a shot, the shooters on the lane must not move the reset string & call a course marshal immediately to resolve the matter.
-The marshals decision is final after inspection of the target, if deemed necessary.
+If a target is in dispute after a shot, the shooters on the lane must not move the reset string.
+They shall call a course marshal immediately to resolve the matter.

-• If there is a scoring dispute after the session is complete, team captains (or their representatives) of teams not involved in the dispute, but present on the day of the shoot will be required to resolve the situation.
+If there is a scoring dispute after the session is complete, team captains of teams not involved in the dispute, but present on the day of the shoot will be required to resolve the situation.

-• If no resolution is reached then it is up to the chief marshal on the day to resolve the dispute.
+If no resolution is reached then it is up to the chief marshal in collaboration with the CSFTA HFT winter league organisers to resolve the dispute

 MARSHALLING

-• If no agreement can be made between the shooters, then a course marshal must be called in to mediate.
-The marshal’s decision will be final.
+If no agreement can be made between the shooters, then a course marshal must be called in to mediate.
+The marshal’s decision will be final and can include changing the shooting pairs with nearby lanes.

 HOST CLUB RESPONSIBILITIES